Yemen

 We train health and nutrition cadres on integrated management of childhood illnesses, expanded immunisation programmes, reproductive health, emergency obstetrics and newborn care, mental health, mass casualty, IPC measures, community-based management of acute malnutrition and IYCF in emergencies.

-We also train water management committees on operational maintenance and protection of water sources.
-We have established a network of more than 300 community health volunteers who play a critical role in spreading health education, nutrition and hygiene messaging throughout communities.
+We also train water-management committees on operational maintenance and protection of water sources.
+We have established a network of more than 300 community health volunteers who play a critical role in spreading health education, and nutrition and hygiene messaging throughout communities.

 Frequently Asked Questions